 You don’t need to populate your website with 100 instances of the same keyword to rank well for SEO.
 “And you don’t need to hire an expensive consultant to do so, either,” says expert Leslie Gilmour.
 With small, thoughtful changes, you can drastically improve your website’s SEO and increase the number of qualified leads coming to your page.

 Brendan Hufford leads the SEO team at Clique Studios, getting results for clients ranging from local Chicago and Denver businesses to global brands that are household names.
-Everything he knows about SEO he learned putting some skin in the game and starting his own business.
-Brendan writes often on the Clique blog and his personal SEO consulting blog.
+He learned everything he knows about SEO by putting some skin in the game and starting his own business.
+Brendan often writes on the Clique blog and his SEO consulting blog.